Armadale, West Lothian: Economy

+With the decline of local industry, most of Armadale is now residential, although some shops, including a new supermarket have been built.
+Other businesses include a local pub and a car showroom.
+The town has an industrial estate, as well as a local garden centre (the Mill) on the edge of town.

 Culture and community

 Armadale has a public library located on North Street.
 The Armadale Partnership Centre is a large community centre in the town that includes council services, event spaces, meeting rooms, a cafe and sports facilities.

-The town has a swimming pool, run by Xcite, and was given the name Jim Sibbald Swimming Pool in honour of a former councillor who had served the community for 30 years.
+The town had a swimming pool, which was operated by Xcite, and was given the name Jim Sibbald Swimming Pool in honour of a former councillor who had served the community for 30 years has been closed since the end of August 2023.
+Pool facilities are now provided at the local high school, Armadale Academy.

 Parks in Armadale include Watson Park (adjacent to the new war memorial), Nelson Park (once abandoned to flooding but renovated following the Queens Jubilee), and the Black Moss Nature Reserve (and Curling Pond).
 The Davie Kerr Heritage Walk is a round circular walk that encompasses the town and passes through historical sites and sites of natural interest within the town.

 In May 2013, following the death of Trustee Rosie Wells, and her subsequent bequest, the Armadale registered Scottish Charity No SC043118 (The West Lothian Archaeological Trust) set up the Scottish National Aerial Photography Scheme for children and students.
 International recognition came in the same month, with the Trust being invited to become an Associated Partner of the ArchaeoLandscapes Europe Project, part of the European Union's Culture Programme.

 Transport

 The railway first reached Armadale in 1855, when the Bathgate to Monklands section of the Monkland Railways reached the village.
 In 1858 the first passenger railway station was built.
 Railway passenger services terminated in 1956.
-In 2011, rail services returned to Armadale with the opening of Armadale railway station constructed as part of the new Airdrie-Bathgate Rail Link.Located at the south end of Armadale it re-opened on 4 March 2011.
+In 2011, rail services returned to Armadale with the opening of Armadale railway station constructed as part of the new Airdrie-Bathgate Rail Link.
+Located at the south end of Armadale it re-opened on 4 March 2011.

 McGill's Scotland East and Lothian Country Buses also run bus services into the village linking Armadale with Blackridge, Whitburn, Bathgate, Livingston, Broxburn and Edinburgh.

 A shared cycle and pedestrian path along the B8084 road was completed in 2021 following an investment of £1.2 million, providing an off-road cycle route and enabling pedestrian access to Whitburn.